-This is going to be a short post, but hopefully it helps someone.
-I recently started configured SAML apps in G Suite and discovered for the built-in applications the icons are not what you expect.
-Read on to learn more and how to address.
+This is going to be a short post, but hopefully, it helps someone.
+I recently started configured SAML apps in G Suite and discovered for the built-in applications, the icons are not what you expect.
+Read on to learn more and how to address it.

 When you add a SAML app to G Suite using the built-in services, the icon shown is generic and not related to the service: